vitaly-t/pg-promise/README.md

 #### Alias Filter

-An alias is a simpler, less-strict version of `:name` filter, which only supports a text string, i.e. it does not support `*`, array of strings or object as input, like `:name` does.
+An alias is a simpler, less-strict version of `:name` filter, which only supports a text string, i.e. it does not support `*`, array of strings or object as inputs, like `:name` does.
 However, it supports other popular cases that are less strict, but cover at least 99% of all use cases, as shown below.

  - It will skip adding surrounding double quotes when the name is a same-case single word: